hzoo/hopeinsource.com/src/pages/city.md

 Dr. Timothy Pat:    43:52          It just it's, it's very hard to, to, to shift.
 You know, it's hard to invent something, a new ritual that will catch.
 And, um, so the sign, the sign that it should catch is, is usually that it has caught and, you know, something ... it, you know, it's, it's kind of the collective affirmation around it that, you know, lets you know that, "Okay, this is ...
 I tried it and, uh, other people caught on and here we are."

 Dr. Timothy Pat:    44:21          But, but yeah, I think, yeah, that that feeling of antiquity ...
 By the way in, in, in Boston at the Emmanuel Gosp- , there's a some- something called the Emmanuel Gospel Center and it is, um, the do Urban Christian Ministry, but their whole approach is this, uh, organized complexity approach and I'm, I'm trying to find ... oh, I just remembered the name of their book.
-It's something like, The Cat and the Toaster.
+It's something like, ["The Cat and the Toaster"].
 And, um, and, and it's or The Toaster and the Cat or one of those.

 Dr. Timothy Pat:    44:51          And it, and it's, you know, the question is if you're dealing with some- , are you dealing with a toaster or a cat?
 You know, is it, is it ... and, and that has to do with time.
 Can you take it apart and put it back together?
 It's a toaster.
 If you take it apart are you, do you belong in jail?
 That's a cat.